Serena Williams Works Through Pregnancy Despite Baby Woes, Plans Wedding With Fiance Alexis Ohanian

 On top of all that, she is busy planning a wedding with her fiance and baby daddy Alexis Ohanian.
 The traditional way is to get married first and then have the baby, but, according to Vanity Fair, they are throwing it to the wind by choosing to have the wedding after Serena gives birth.
 Planning for that is not an easy task, as Serena and Alexis are both prominent figures in American society.

-It is possible that the reason that Serena is working hard through her pregnancy is thanks to the heightened sense of competitiveness.
+It is possible Serena is able to work hard through her pregnancy thanks to her heightened sense of competitiveness.
 Her friends, according to Vanity Fair, pointed out that carrying a baby has made her even more keenly aware of achieving success.

-“[She[ loves being pregnant,” her friend Diondria Thornton said. “[But] I can also see competition creeping in on her.
+“[She] loves being pregnant,” her friend Diondria Thornton said. “[But] I can also see competition creeping in on her.
 Is this over yet?
 I think she’s getting this itch… to see her intensity and her workout—’I have to stay fit.
 I have to get back on the court.’
 Very determined to get back on the court.”

 Do you think Serena Williams will have an easy recovery from having her first baby?
 Or do you think her pregnancy will lead to retirement?
-Let us know in the comments below!
+Let us know in the comments section below.

 [Featured Image by Aaron Favila/AP Images]